micro/services/README.md

 ## Clients

-API clients are generated in [clients](https://github.com/micro/services/tree/master/clients)
+API clients are generated in the [clients](https://github.com/micro/services/tree/master/clients) directory.

 To call a service via the api client import as follows